ResultadosDigitais/matrix/README.md

 		ROOMS_SOURCE=ENVIRONMENT

-5. There is a config that define the rooms of The **#matrix**, If you want to customize your rooms or add and remove, you have to config a `ROOMS_SOURCE=ENVIRONMENT` and config `ROOMS_DATA` like the example:
+5. There is a config that define the rooms of The **#matrix**, If you want to customize your rooms or add and a new room, you have to configure a `ROOMS_SOURCE=ENVIRONMENT` and config `ROOMS_DATA` like the example:

 		ROOMS_DATA=[